Skip to main content

 App Plugins

 App plugins extend Baeta at the application level.
-They can attach middlewares, read or set metadata across modules, and inspect the compiled schema.
-Several built-in features ship as app plugins — authorization and complexity are the most common — and you can compose them in a single application.
+They attach middlewares, read or set metadata across modules, and inspect the compiled schema.
+The built-in authorization and complexity features are themselves app plugins, and you can stack any number of them in a single app.

 Registration